atedstone/gnssice/README.md

 Create a symlink to gamit, e.g. as follows:

 	ln -s /usr/geos/gamit_globk/10.4 ~/gg

+The workflow also requires codes to convert raw receiver data files to RINEX, which should be installed to your `bin`:

+- For older receivers (e.g. Leica 1200), we still rely on TEQC, even though this is discontinued since 2019.
+Download an executable suitable for your system from http://facility.unavco.org/software/teqc/.
+- For newer receivers (e.g. ublox), RTKLIB (https://www.rtklib.com/) is often suitable.
+Download the latest source (https://github.com/tomojitakasu/RTKLIB) and then build the `convbin` utility (this package does not use any other RTKLIB utilities).
+For build instructions see Section 4 of the RTKLIB manual.

 Set up a conda environment with the pre-requisites, e.g.